xbmc/kodi-tv/src/content/article/important-kodi-forum-data-breach/index.md

   alt: An anonymous, hooded figure stares out from the screen, his face hidden in
     darkness.
 Zeroes and ones - binary - flood everywhere.
 ---
+**Updated 11th April** - please see below.

+*If you need while we recover the systems, a March snapshot of the Wiki can be found on the Internet Archive [here](https://web.archive.org/web/20230324154746/https://kodi.wiki/view/Main_Page), and a read-only April copy of the forum [here](https://web.archive.org/web/20230402060846/http://forum.kodi.tv/).*

+*\----*

+**Original post, 08th April 2023**

 In the last 24 hours we became aware of a dump of the Kodi user forum (MyBB) software being advertised for sale on internet forums.
 This post confirms that a breach has taken place.

 MyBB admin logs show the account of a trusted but currently inactive member of the forum admin team was used to access the web-based MyBB admin console twice: on 16 February and again on 21 February.
 The account was used to create database backups which were then downloaded and deleted.
 It also downloaded existing nightly full-backups of the database.
 The account owner has confirmed they did not access the admin console to perform these actions.